isomerpages/moe-plmgps/_about-pl/School Rules.md

 purchases in school.&nbsp;</p>
 </li>
 </ul>
-<h5>Attire and Appearance</h5>
+<h5>School Uniform</h5>
-<p>Students are to wear the prescribed uniform and be neat at all times.
+<p>Students are to wear the prescribed uniform and be neat at all times.</p>
+<p>The full uniform should be worn when pupil comes to the school, represents
+the school for activities and during examination period.
 Modification to the uniform is not allowed.</p>
-<p>The full uniform should be worn when pupil comes to the school, represents
-the school for activities and during examination period.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>